 Simple in design, but mighty in its impact, the Como Curb Cleanup is a collective action initiative, led by Como neighbors, that reduces water pollution impacts to our beloved local waters – Como Lake and the Mississippi River.

-Kickoff Date for 2017 Curb Cleaning Season is Saturday, October 7th!
+Kickoff date for 2017 Curb Cleaning season is Saturday, October 14th!

 Our focus is leaves!
-Specifically all those fall leaves that accumulate in the street gutters or “curbs” that border our home properties.
+Specifically all those fall leaves that accumulate in our street gutters or “curbs” in front of our properties.

 Hard surfaces + leaves + stormwater runoff = nutrient pollution!

-Como neighbors who want to be part of this community-wide effort to significantly REDUCE nutrient pollution to our local waters can join our network of Demonstration Houses – those who demonstrate the household practice of cleaning leaves from curbs in front of their home throughout leaf drop season.
+Como neighbors who want to be part of this community-wide effort to significantly REDUCE nutrient pollution to our local waters can join our network of Demonstration Houses – neighbors who demonstrate the household practice of weekly leaf litter removal from curbs in front of their home throughout leaf drop season – October and November.
 We do this practice collectively and then measure our aggregated phosphorus pollution prevention impact.
 Click HERE to join us.